thestennettreport/TheStennettReport.github.io/Project_2025/Mandate_For_Leadership/Chapter_6.md

 ### 9. KEY QUOTES

-* **"The State Department has become a bastion of liberalism, resistant to change and out of touch with the priorities of the American people." (p.
-198)**  This quote reflects Skinner's view of the State Department as a hostile entity in need of reform.
+* **"The State Department has become a bastion of liberalism, resistant to change and out of touch with the priorities of the American people." <sup>(198)</sup>**  This quote reflects Skinner's view of the State Department as a hostile entity in need of reform.
-* **"The Foreign Service is a self-perpetuating elite that is more interested in protecting its own perks and privileges than in serving the interests of the American people." (p.
-199)**  This quote reveals Skinner's distrust of the Foreign Service and her desire to weaken its influence.
+* **"The Foreign Service is a self-perpetuating elite that is more interested in protecting its own perks and privileges than in serving the interests of the American people." <sup>(199)</sup>**  This quote reveals Skinner's distrust of the Foreign Service and her desire to weaken its influence.
-* **"The next conservative President must take swift and decisive steps to reforge the department into a lean and functional diplomatic machine that serves the President and, thereby, the American people." (p.
-206)**  This quote highlights Skinner's call for a radical transformation of the State Department.
+* **"The next conservative President must take swift and decisive steps to reforge the department into a lean and functional diplomatic machine that serves the President and, thereby, the American people." <sup>(206)</sup>**  This quote highlights Skinner's call for a radical transformation of the State Department.
-* **"We must be prepared to use all instruments of American power—diplomatic, economic, and military—to advance our interests and to defend our values." (p.
-212)**  This quote reflects the chapter's confrontational approach to foreign policy.
+* **"We must be prepared to use all instruments of American power—diplomatic, economic, and military—to advance our interests and to defend our values." <sup>(212)</sup>**  This quote reflects the chapter's confrontational approach to foreign policy.
-* **"We should withdraw from or defund international organizations and agreements that erode U.S. sovereignty." (p.
-224)**  This quote reveals the chapter's rejection of multilateralism.
+* **"We should withdraw from or defund international organizations and agreements that erode U.S. sovereignty." <sup>(224)</sup>**  This quote reveals the chapter's rejection of multilateralism.

 ### 10. SUMMARY & SIGNIFICANCE